Louie-lasse/aoc2021/README.md

 # Advent of Code, 2021
 Repo for Advent of code, done in Haskell

-Dev-container is for running ghci through docker
+Directory ".devcontainer" is for running ghci through docker